 The Wall is not an “it”.
 It’s a “them”, walls in the plural, and they do not form a continuous line.
 They are in bits, which appear on good maps like fragments of DNA in a scientific diagram.
 Tame sections give way to wild ones — crumbling, overgrown, barred from walkers — and wild ones vanish into gaps made by roads and reservoirs.
 You cannot join the dots and come up with a unity.
 And these divided sections are nothing against the other walls, those that rise, fall, and vanish as you journey westward.
 All across north China, as mountains give way to terraced hills and arid plains and finally desert, walls of various sorts keep you company.
 And out there, where tourists seldom go, majestic brick and stone give way to earth: sometimes a rough barrier blasted by wind and washed by rain into camel’s humps or saw-teeth, sometimes no more than a gentle bank a metre or two in height, sometimes nothing at all.

-And the all-encompassing mythic metaphor of the Great Wall of China was part and parcel of that, an instance of imperial cultural appropriation on a staggering scale.
-For 150 years, the Great Wall was a staple image of Western rather than Chinese culture.
+The all-encompassing mythic metaphor of the Great Wall of China was part and parcel of that, an instance of imperial cultural appropriation on a staggering scale.
+Throughout those 150 years, the Great Wall was a staple image of Western rather than Chinese culture.
 One section of Macartney’s account of his visit to the wall stands out in light of what would come later:

 It was not without a little management that we contrived to examine this wall so much at our leisure, for some of our conductors appeared rather uneasy, or impatient at the length of our stay upon it.
 They were astonished at our curiosity, and almost began to suspect us, I believe, of dangerous designs.
 Wang and Chou, though they had passed it twenty times before, had never visited it but once.
 A few of the other attending mandarins had never visited it at all.

-So, it seems that most of the Chinese minders of the British expedition had never previously given the Great Wall a second look when they passed across it during the Chinese court’s annual journeys between Beijing and Jehol.
-And why should they have done?
+It seems that most of the Chinese minders of the British expedition weren’t in the habit of giving the Great Wall a second look when they passed across it during the Chinese court’s annual journeys between Beijing and Jehol.
+Why should they have?
 To the extent it carried any meaning for the Chinese, it was as a symbol of thoroughgoing folly and failure rather than a remnant of any former glory.
 The Great Wall had availed its builders little in the end; the Ming dynasty which had built it had collapsed not that long after finishing it.
 In fact, the founders of the Qing dynasty had themselves come from the lands beyond the Great Wall; it had manifestly not succeeded in preventing them from marching into Beijing and taking over.
-It’s thus unsurprising that, until quite recently, the Chinese as a whole looked back upon the Ming Great Wall and the many others they have built over the course of their history with little interest or fondness.
+It’s thus unsurprising that, until quite recently, the Chinese as a whole looked back upon the Ming Great Wall and the many others they had built over the course of their history with little interest or fondness.

-The man most responsible for changing that was also, for better or for worse, the principal architect of the nation of China that we know today.
+The man most responsible for changing that was also the one who proclaimed to the world that China’s time of humiliation had come to an end.
 “You’re not a real man if you’ve not been to the Great Wall,” wrote Chairman Mao Zedong in one of his many blunt propaganda “poems.”
 Just as he repurposed the foreign ideology of communism, which was supposed to have industrialization as a prerequisite, into an ontology suitable for agrarian China, he re-appropriated the Great Wall from its Western appropriators.
 He realized that it could serve as a valuable symbol of Chinese identity, solidarity, and historical achievement — the last at least as long as one didn’t look too closely at the real facts of its history — in a land that was otherwise being deliberately wrenched away from its traditions.
 “The Great Wall,” states a Chinese cultural encyclopedia from 1994, “magnificent and solid as it is in both body and soul, symbolizes the great strength of the Chinese nation.
 Any invaders from outside will be defeated when confronting this great force.”
-Thus the Chinese themselves were ironically the very last to let go of the claim that the Great Wall could be seen from space; they did so only in 2003, when Yang Liwei, the first person to ride a Chinese rocket into Earth orbit, returned with the disappointing news that he had been able to see no such thing.
+The Chinese themselves were the very last to let go of the claim that the Great Wall could be seen from space; they did so only in 2003, when Yang Liwei, the first person to ride a Chinese rocket into Earth orbit, returned with the disappointing news that he had been able to see no such thing.

-As China embraced a more market-driven economic model in the post-Mao era, there was of course another reason to trumpet the heritage of the Great Wall: doing so could be very, very profitable.
-Over recent decades, tens of millions of tourists from all over the world have climbed it and walked along it and snapped their pictures from the stretch closest to Beijing, which has been lovingly restored to serve as China’s preeminent tourist attraction, a sight every visitor to the country simply has to see.
+As China embraced a more market-driven economic model in the post-Mao era, it found another reason to trumpet the heritage of the Great Wall: doing so could be very, very profitable.
+Over recent decades, tens of millions of tourists from all over the world have climbed to its top and walked along it and snapped their pictures of the stretch closest to Beijing, which has been lovingly restored to serve as China’s preeminent tourist attraction, a sight every visitor to the country simply has to see.
 Needless to say, the authorities in charge are not overly eager to disabuse the tourists of the notion that the wall they see stretching out before them is equally fine and extant all the way to its official terminus in the northwestern province of Gansu, much less that it is a truly ancient artifact.

 But if the Great Wall is rather less than it’s cracked up to be as a physical reality, its value as metaphor remains impossible to deny.
-Down through the centuries and millennia, China has been the inscrutable Other to all those who are not Chinese, a land which defies outside understanding and, for that matter, has seldom demonstrated any real desire to be understood.
-Its relationship with the rest of the world has been marked by deep suspicion and by an absolute conviction as to its own cultural superiority, punctuated by only occasional bouts of relative openness.
-China, in other words, has been as opaque to most foreigners as its Great Wall; the same could be said for the outside world from the perspective of the Chinese.
+Down through the centuries and millennia, China’s relationship with the rest of the world has been marked by deep suspicion, punctuated by only occasional bouts of relative openness.
+Its culture has been as opaque to most foreigners — especially to Westerners — as its Great Wall, even as the same could be said for the outside world from the perspective of the Chinese.